"Great dancers are not great because of their technique, they are great because of their passion." - Martha Graham

 A lot of these classes are recreational and aren't as strict as they would be at a ballet company in terms of the attire you have to wear.
 However, you should always check whether or not you need to wear ballet slippers, leotards, or specific clothing since what may be acceptable in one ballet studio may not be in another.

-If you’re in the capital, you’re spoilt for choice when it comes to finding a ballet school or dance studio:
+If you’re in the capital, you’re spoilt for choice when it comes to finding a ballet school or dance studio.
+A quick Google search of 'dance classes london' will no doubt bring up the following:

 The DanceXchange offers a variety of classes for different levels, ages, and dance styles.
 You can book lessons in bulk online.